pwichmann/SVG_on_nodeJS/README.md

 Now, the problem is that the JavaScript SVG libraries extensively use the DOM API to create an SVG document, append nodes to it and manipulate it in different ways.
 Node.js, however, - as opposed to the browser - lacks this kind of API.

-The solution for this problem is JSDOM
+The solution for this problem is JSDOM.
 JSDOM (https://github.com/tmpvar/jsdom) is a JavaScript implementation of the DOM that can be used with Node.js.